staeter/work-in-progress/dialogue.md

 In terms of content originality, we do not attempt to be especially original or novel.
 Our main aim is to express ideas and develop techniques to bring them to life.
 No matter who or what expresses those ideas as long as they correspond to our thoughts and needs.

-We have made the writing process transparent by sharing the dialogue's history.
+We have made the writing process transparent by sharing the chat history.
 It can be found in the `.aider.chat.history.md` file.

 ### Our take on cryptocurrencies